Roller hockey (quad): Rules

 World Skate provides the current rulebook at its website.

 According to the rule book, the playing time can be reduced depending on the age of the players (competitions played by younger players will have a lower playing time) and the sequence of the competition's matches (a competition disputed in consecutive days can have the playing time reduced with the aim to preserve the health and recovery of the players).
 The playing time must be defined before the start of each competition.

 International competitions

 There are several international competitions with national teams.

 World

 There are three world championships: men's, women's, and men's U20.
-Since 2017, World Skate has organised the World Roller Games, comprising all three of the world championships as regulated by the World Skate international federation.
+Since 2017, World Skate has organised the World Skate Games, comprising all three of the world championships as regulated by the World Skate international federation.